 Wait until after a few dates when you feel comfortable with the person.

-Is one of these more "right" than the other?
-Not really; it's a personal choice.
+Is one of these approaches better than the other?
+Not really -- it is a personal choice.

-Although you might be tempted to wait to disclose your status until after a sexual encounter for fear of rejection or embarrassment, there are several major reasons NOT to do this:
+Although you may be tempted to wait to disclose your status until after a sexual encounter for fear of rejection or embarrassment, there are several important reasons NOT to do this:

-Some HIV+ women find it hard to contemplate dating because they feel less desirable or less appealing than HIV-negative women.
-Remember that there is much more to you than just HIV.
-Don't let your status rob you of your self-esteem or your standards.
-You don't have to settle for being alone because no one will want you, and you don't have to settle for the wrong person.
+Some women living with HIV find it hard to think about dating because they feel less desirable or less appealing than HIV-negative women.
+It is important to remember that there is much more to you than your HIV.
+Your HIV status is not a reflection of your self-worth; try not to let it affect your standards.
+You do not have to "settle" for being alone or being with a person who is wrong for you because you are living with HIV.

-Don't be afraid to have love in your life.
+There is no need to be afraid to have love in your life.
 Look for a loving relationship with a person who wants to be with you for you.
-Sex can also be an important and exciting part of your relationship.
+Sex and being sexy can be important and exciting parts of your relationship.
 If you feel worried or guilty about the possibility of infecting your partner, make sure you know how to protect him or her by practicing safer sex.